| | Print

 the Advocate.
 Pat has been a member of the Wrightslaw Speakers Bureau since 2005 and has presented on special education and advocacy from coast to coast.

-Council of Parent Attorneys and Advocates (COPAA) and a faculty member of the Institute of Special Education Advocacy at the College of William and Mary Law School in Williamsburg, Virginia from 2010 through its closing in 2021.
-She currently works as a paralegal in the Education Division of Connell, Michael, Kerr Law Firm in Carmel, Indiana.
+Pat is a charter member and past Director of the Council of Parent Attorneys and Advocates (COPAA) and a faculty member of the annual Special Education Advocacy Summit held at St. Mary's University Law School in San Antonio, Texas.
+She currently works as a paralegal in the Education Division of Connell Michael Law Firm in Carmel, Indiana.

 Pat presents From

-Emotions to Advocacy programs.
-In these programs, parents learn how
+Emotions to Advocacy programs, teaching parents how

 Sample